MN At Risk Children’s News July – September 2017 (IV)

-Kids At Risk Acton gathers news about abused Minnesota’s abused children monthy and provides a snapshot of Child Protection to demonstrate how our state values its children.
+KARA gathers news about Minnesota’s abused children to provide a snapshot of Child Protection and how our state values its children.

 All Adults Are the Protectors of All Children